vegabook/ADIA_11_tick/README.md

     * Runs all the questions, and writes plots to disk.

 ### Answers
-* Question c: the hourly bars have the most stable count because they're pre-selected as a fixed time period, whereas the frequency of the others depends on volume of trades (and price).
+* Question c: the hourly bars have the most stable count because they're pre-selected as a fixed time period, whereas the other bar weekly counts depend on volume of trades (and price) which can vary substantially.
 * Question d:
 ```
 Question D: correls